Table of Contents

 Security Testing

-Security testing is a crucial part of mobile app testing.
-Research shows that 80% of consumers will delete an app if they experience a security issue.
+Security testing is a crucial aspect of mobile app testing.
+Research shows that 80% of consumers will delete an app if they encounter a security issue.
 For example, a fitness monitoring app may request personal details during registration.
-Users are likely to provide this information only if the app guarantees that their data will not be leaked or sold to third parties.

-A QA engineer should test an app for all potential cyber-attacks, data loss, and theft.
+A QA engineer should test an app for all potential cyberattacks, data loss, and theft.
 One way to reassure clients about the application’s security is to request their permission at each stage of the signup process.
 The tester should conduct multiple benchmark security tests and certify the program.

 Manual Testing

 Manual testing is one of the oldest and most effective methods for testing mobile applications.
-It helps navigate the complexities of a mobile application and ensures that the app developed for the final release meets the expectations of both the developer and the user.
-Manual testing is useful for evaluating scenarios that are not immediately apparent to users.
-It can take various forms, including physical interface tests, complex tests, and exploratory tests.
+It helps address the complexities of a mobile application and ensures that the app developed for the final release meets the expectations of both the developer and the user.

 Types of Web App Testing